-What Are Cash Envelope Templates?
+What is the Cash Envelope System?

-When the money runs out of the envelopes for the specific category, then you are done spending!
-Do not transfer money from other envelope categories.
-This is a big no no!
+With the cash envelope system, you stick to a budget.
+When the money runs out for the specific category, you are done spending on that item for the month!
+Don’t transfer money from other envelope categories.
+This is a big no-no!

-Print out the cash envelope templates and give each one a category such as:
+To use the cash envelope system, print out the cash envelope templates and give each one a category such as:

 - Groceries